daviddlassen/academic-kickstart/content/home/publications_wp.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = "Recent work"
-subtitle = ""
+title = "Recent Working Papers and work-in-progress" subtitle = ""

 [content]